klange77/espa-surface-water-extent/not-validated-prototype-dswe/README.md

 See the [TODO TODO TODO](http://landsat.usgs.gov/CDR_LSR.php) product guide for more information about the DSWE product.

 ## Release Notes
-* Updated filename fields in XML and ENVI headers
+* Updated get the elevation filename from the metadata XML
-* Also updated for underlying libraries.

 ## Installation